Beauty is often at the heart of a lot of people’s deepest personal and spiritual desires.

 Inspiration

 Beauty is both inspirational and inherently desirable.
-It is something that we want to experience in and of itself and it can also inspire us to be our best selves; to be kinder and gentler to each other, to work harder or to give more towards something we care about.
+It is something that we want to experience in and of itself and it can also inspire you to be your best self; to be kinder and gentler to others, to work harder or to give more towards something you care about.

 For these reasons it is worth reflecting on the role of beauty in our lives and in our culture; I hope this inspires people to do that.